Updated: 4 days ago

 An Unforgettable Romance

 There is something very relaxed and wonderful about small weddings – more time to chat, more time to just enjoy the spaces and time together.
 You get this incredible supportive, happy and warm atmosphere.
 A small wedding doesn’t mean you have to compromise on style or the type of day you want.
-A small guest list means you can go big on style and atmosphere.
+A small guest list can allow you to go big on style and atmosphere.

 Many couples these days are opting to elope or scale down their guest list.
 However some people still hesitate when they hear the word “elopement”, because of the stigma the word once carried.
 Or they feel the pressure to have an all singing all dancing wedding to please everyone.
 But, as with everything in the world today we evolve and elopements are no longer reserved for couples fleeing their families and marrying in secret, but instead are a small, intimate wedding ceremony that can be made up of either just the bride and groom or include a few dear guests as well.
 And an added bonus, this enables you to stay within your budget and spend your money on the things that are truly important, such as the location of your choice, an officiant, and a talented photographer who can document your day so that you can remember it forever.